umhau/umhau.github.io/_posts/2020-11-11-create-local-ISO-repository-on-xcp-ng.md

 The most annoying part of xcp-ng is that there's no way to upload an installation disk image to the hypervisor to actually set up the first virtual machine.
 Far as I can tell, one is expected to set up a separate iSCI host to hold all the various disk images and ISOs needed; or, which is what I'll do later, set up an NFS share to share the ISOs across multiple hypervisor hosts.

 But that'll happen after I set up a separate box to run that NFS share.
-The plan is for it to be some sort of minimal management server running some tiny OS off a battery backup with out-of-band seconary access.
+The plan is for it to be some sort of minimal management server running some tiny OS off a battery backup with out-of-band secondary access.
 Seems like that's the ideal setup to reliably bootstrap a hypervisor in a (presumed) unreliable, remote environment.
 Especially if it and the hosts are configured with a boot-on-lan setup, so that I can restart the whole thing from afar if need be.

 For now, however, I'm putting superfluous ISO storage repositories on each server I set up (I can't share the "SR" between the servers, because one is running xcp-ng 8.0 and the other is 8.2).